kamilburda/gimp-export-layers/index.md

 * Batch edit layers
 * Customize processing with procedures and constraints

-For GIMP 3, you can use [Batcher](https://kamilburda.github.io/batcher/), a successor to this plug-in.
+**This plug-in is no longer maintained.
+For GIMP 3, you can use [Batcher](https://github.com/kamilburda/batcher), which is also capable of batch image file conversion and exporting images opened in GIMP.**

 ### Getting started and need help?